 Costs incurred in bringing each product to its present location and condition are accounted for as follows:

-• Raw materials and components: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-The Cost of raw materials, components, stores and spares is determined on weighted average basis.
+• Raw materials, components, stock in trade, stores and spares, and loose tools: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
+The Cost of raw materials, components, stores and spares and loose tools is determined on weighted average basis.

 • Finished goods and work in progress: Cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity.
 Cost is determined on weighted average basis.